BIBLE PASSAGE:

 as I live out my days here on earth.
 Thank You for how You

-and Your Word encourage me as I as I try to obey Your will
+and Your Word encourage me as I try to obey Your will for my

-for my life.
-Teach me to encourage others and to push into the
+life.
+Teach me to encourage others and to move away from any

-desires to cause me to treat others in an unkind way.
+desires to cause me to treat others in an unkind manner.
 Remind

-me that I am obeying Your Word when I am an encourager to
+me that I am obeying Your commands when I am an encourager

 Discussion